Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

 - Test takers are expected to be prepared and behave in a professional manner.
 UNCW will not tolerate inappropriate or unprofessional behavior by exam test takers.

-- READ the Praxis Informational Bulletin COMPLETELY before coming to take the test- it provides vital and useful information.
-It is available at www.ets.org/praxis1.
+- READ the Praxis Core test and structure material COMPLETELY before coming to take the test- it provides vital and useful information.
+See: http://www.ets.org/praxis/about/core/content/

 - Be well-rested & eat before taking the exam, this allows you to concentrate on the test rather than your hunger and/or sleep.